segdeha/pdxcodeguild/README.md

 ## Description

-Python-Based Junior Developer is an intense twelve-week, part time, hands-on immersive course that combines individual projects and group study to give students the skills and habits they need to succeed as a junior developer.
+_Python-Based Junior Developer_ is an intensive, 12-week, part-time, hands-on, immersive course that combines individual projects and group study to give students the skills and habits they need to succeed as a junior developer.

 ## Overview

-Students will learn Python, Django, JavaScript, SQL, HTML, CSS, how to think like a programmer, and important developer practices including source control, testing, and debugging.
+Students learn Python, Django, JavaScript, SQL, HTML, CSS, as well as how to think like a programmer, and important developer practices including source control, testing, and debugging.
 Students practice skills using pair programming and group work, as well as work on personal portfolio projects.

 ## Learning Objectives